-In the recent Declaration on the commemoration of the seventy-fifth anniversary of the United Nations, Member States have highlighted that “growing inequality within and among countries is jeopardizing our efforts to ensure the future we want […] and leads to people’s mistrust in the capacity of public institutions”.
+In the recent Declaration on the commemoration of the seventy-fifth anniversary of the United Nations, Member States have highlighted that “growing inequality within and among countries is jeopardizing our efforts to ensure the future we want […] and leads to people's mistrust in institutions of governance”.

 Regarding the education sector, this situation has been exacerbated by the COVID-19 outbreak, which created the largest disruption of education systems in history with 1.5 billion learners across the planet affected by school closures and new challenges faced by higher education institutions.
 With the shifting of a portion of the traditional classroom teaching to the digital realm, a significant part of the population that had limited or no access at all to communication technologies has been left behind and the already existing digital gap has increased.
 In some contexts, the COVID-19 pandemic has raised fundamental concerns about a potential erosion of human rights and the rule of law, during the current context and post-pandemic.